nksacayan/badge-collector/README.md

 New-NetFirewallRule -DisplayName "WSL React Dev" -Direction Inbound -LocalPort 5173 -Protocol TCP -Action Allow

 automate this later it doesnt persist between boots

+.env is on the repo flmao dont put anything bad in there